 Furthemore, the special tag @plugin developer guide must be attached to each function used in this document.

-Plug-in API A plug-in should export no function itself: the only visible plug-in interface should be in Db or registered through module Dynamic as explained in Section 4.10.2.
+Plug-in API A plug-in should export functions in its plug-in interface or through modules Db or Dynamic as explained in Section 4.10.